zeeSh4n/c-/README.md

 # c-
-All these codes are written in gcc(linux), it may have problem compiling in other compilers.
+All these codes are written in devc++(windows), it will get compilation error in gcc(linux) or any other compiler which doesn't have the defination of conio.h file.